 Right after the kitchen, follow a narrow corridor and then the steep stairs that will take you to the dungeons, laid in the basement, almost at the moat’s level.

-These cells were reserved to nobles and very important people!
+These cells were reserved for nobles and significant people!
 Among the most famous prisoners, the story of a couple stole my heart: Ugo and Parisina, respectively son and wife of the Marquis Nicolò III.
 They were both twenty years old when, in 1425, were imprisoned and then beheaded.
 Their cell is almost luxurious, compared to others.
-Indeed, it has a private bathroom, in fact, the only furniture of the prison.
+Indeed, it has a private bathroom, in fact, the only furniture in the prison.

 Further on, it is possible to visit two more cells, less luxurious than the one reserved to the famous couple: one thing that surely will catch your attention is the graffiti covering the walls.
 Finally, there is the imperial cell, larger than the others, with a barrel vault, a tiny door and no windows.